 Return to Play

-The preventative goal should focus on eliminating abnormal friction or pressure.
+Preventing re-injury means eliminating abnormal friction or pressure.
 Orthotics, metatarsal pads, and callus care can be used to prevent muscular and stress imbalances.
 Callus care includes razor debridement and buffing, which enhance tissue elasticity.

 Some foot problems may not be caused by disease but by improper footwear.
 Proper positioning of the foot within the shoe depends upon appropriate fitting, as no two feet are the same.
 Athletes who perform on hard surfaces should make certain that new shoes have adequate cushioning.
 Rubber heels and soles that absorb shock better than other materials are helpful for athletes who perform repetitive running and jumping on hard surfaces.